MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade-1801.md

 ### Back up and upgrade OS
 1. Back up and retain the VMM database.
 2. [Uninstall the VMM](#uninstall-the-vmm).
 Ensure to remove both the management server and console.
-3. Upgrade the management OS to Windows Server 2016/1701.
+3. Upgrade the management OS to Windows Server 2016/1709.
-4. Upgrade to the Windows 10 version of the ADK.
+4. Install Windows 10 or 1709 version of ADK respectively.

 #### Uninstall the VMM
 1. Go to **Add remove programs**, select **VMM** and click **Uninstall**.